The archive material we hold is in our offices at Bowcliffe Hall.

-At the moment the main source of funds is the Alvis Owner Club Limited but we need a substantial annual income to support a home for the Collection.
-In September 2018 we were granted charitable status and you can join us as a “Friend” who may be able to do one or more of the following:
+In September 2018 we were granted charitable status (charity number 1179868) and you can become a member who may be able to do one or more of the following:

 - Give your time to support the activities of the trust such as cataloguing and scanning photographs and other material